The international forward guidance transmission under a global liquidity trap: Conclusions

-Finally, we would like to mention some extensions of this study as future works.
-As we mentioned earlier, we again note that we cannot explicitly derive the optimal length of the FG policy under international policy coordination because our analysis is based on a numerical exercise.
-As a future work, we would like to consider how the optimal FG policy is analytically derived in a two-country framework.
-In addition, we show the possibility of the gain from policy coordination through the case where home and foreign central banks jointly select the same size of FG policy.
-This result is based on the assumption that home and foreign central banks that follow a simple policy rule with FG jointly select the same size of FG policies.
+Finally, we would like to mention some future extensions to this study.
+As previously stated, we are unable to explicitly determine the optimal length of the FG policy under international policy coordination because our analysis is based on a numerical exercise.
+In the future, we would like to investigate how the optimal FG policy is analytically determined in a two-country framework.
+Furthermore, we use the case in which home and foreign central banks jointly choose the same size of FG policy to show the potential benefit of policy coordination.
+This result is based on the assumption that domestic and foreign central banks that follow a simple policy rule with FG choose the same size of FG policies.
 However, strictly speaking, we need to check whether our results correspond to the optimal cooperative policy, which implies that home and foreign central banks jointly minimize the worldwide loss function.